Sreeram Viswanath

 How to Calculate Aggregate Turnover for GST

-Aggregate turnover is an important term that determines GST registration requirement.
+GST registration requirement.
 Turnover, in common parlance, means the value of a business over a period of time.
-Aggregate turnover in GST can be described as the taxable value of supplies of goods and services, exempt supplies of goods and services, the export of goods and services and inter-state supplies.
+Aggregate Turnover in GST can be described as the taxable value of supplies of goods and services, exempt supplies of goods and services, the export of goods and services and inter-state supplies.
 Hence, accumulated turnover for GST includes supplies of goods or services, supplies exempt from GST and exports.

 Purpose of Aggregate Turnover

-The basic pre-requisite for registration in GST is the aggregate turnover.
+The basic pre-requisite for registration in GST is the Aggregate Turnover.
 As per GST law, any entity with an annual turnover of above of Rs.20 lakh can opt-out of registering GST.
 For special category states excluding the State of Jammu and Kashmir entities with an annual turnover of above of Rs.10 lakh can opt-out of registering GST.
 The GST shall calculate the accumulated turnover by taking together the value in respect of the activities carried by all the entities of the concerned person on a pan-India basis.

 Special Category States